sxg133/SMap/README.md

     var selmap = new SMap.markerSelectMap('map');

-The map will not display until you either add some markers:
+The map will not display until you add some markers:

 	var point1 = new google.maps.LatLng(41.404374,-81.663493);
 	var point2 = new google.maps.LatLng(41.40189,-81.663716);